openharmony/security/README_en.md

 For details about the disclosed security vulnerabilities in the OpenHarmony community, see [Security Bulletins](/en/security-process/security-disclosure.md).

+## Private Distributors List

+This list is used to provide security-related actionable information for OpenHarmony distributors.
+For details, see [Private Distributors List](/en/security-process/private-distributors-list-en.md).

 ## Community Discussion and Support

 Learn more about OpenHarmony and how to take part in security activities at [OpenHarmony](https://gitee.com/openharmony).